megurte/WhichMount/README.md

 # Dalamud Mount Search Plugin
 A Final Fantasy XIV Dalamud plugin that shows information about other players' mounts and their acquisition methods via the target's context menu button.

+To install the plugin, use official [FFXIV QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) and download it from the `All Plugins` section.

 The plugin has a configuration that is controlled by the Dalamud QL XIV environment.
 * Type `/mountsconfig` in the in-game chat command to open the configuration window or use the main Dalamud plugin window with the `Settings` button.